ifandelse/gnosis/README.md

 ##Example

-In the example below, we take a simple object and traverse it, forcing getters and setters on the members, and posting a message to the window with information about properties being read or written to (or in the case of `push` on the array, we find out if it was invoked, etc.).
+In the example below, we take a simple object and traverse it, forcing getters and setters on the members, and writing a message to the DOM with information about properties being read or written to (or in the case of `push` on the array, we find out if it was invoked, etc.).

 ```javascript